Infection and Defence

 Clinical Cases in Endocrinology and Diabetes

 This module has a strong problem-based learning approach to investigate endocrinological disorders.
 Initially, the axes of the endocrine system will be reviewed to consolidate previous learning about the normal physiology and pathology of the major endocrine systems before clinical cases are used to describe the importance of dynamic function testing in endocrine disorders.
 You will gain experience in interpretation of laboratory results to aid the diagnosis and become familiar with the use of reference ranges.
 Furthermore, your will gain an insight into factors that may confound diagnostic interpretation.
-Whilst a broad range of endocrinological dysfunctions included, a main focus will be on the common endocrinological dysfunction, diabetes mellitus.
-Not only will learn about the major forms and causes of major forms of diabetes mellitus in society, but how international policy is directing laboratory testing for the diagnosis and monitoring of the condition.
+A main focus will be on the common endocrinological dysfunction, diabetes mellitus.
+Not only will you learn about the major forms and causes of diabetes mellitus in society, but how international policy is directing laboratory testing for the diagnosis and monitoring of the condition.

 Rehabilitation and Long Term Conditions